JakuJ/minecraft-clone/README.md

 * Jumping and swimming

 ## Extra stuff
-* GitHub Actions pipeline for releases on Linux and MacOS (Windows in the future)
+* GitHub Actions pipeline for Linux and MacOS
-* Up-to-date PlantUML class diagram in the `docs/` directory

 ## Screenshots